Within Close Range: The Checkered Beacon

 And with noses aligned,

-we lingered toward home,
+we linger toward home,

 understanding more of each other